 These researchers did not see any benefit to A1C levels.

-In another study, 109 type 2 diabetics were given 1000 mg of cinnamon for 3 months.
+In another study, 109 people with type 2 diabetes were given 1000 mg of cinnamon for 3 months.
 Those taking the spice showed a slight reduction in A1C levels (about 1%).
 One downside was there was no placebo group.
 This study used the Puritans Pride brand of cinnamon.

 Summary Of Diabetes Research